monstar-lab-oss/honkit-ghpages-action/README.md

 ## Instruction

-1. Write gitbook markdown documents and save them to our consulting repository.
+1. Write gitbook markdown documents and save them to a document GitHub repository.
 2. Setup 2 secrets in Secrets of the repository.
    1. USER_NAME -> GitHub username
    2. USER_EMAIL -> GitHub user email